Kajalnsingh/Loan_Approval_Prediction/README.md

-# Loan_Approval_Prediction💼 Loan Approval Prediction using Machine Learning 🧠
+#Loan Approval Prediction using Machine Learning 🧠
 This project focuses on building a predictive machine learning model to determine whether a loan application should be approved or not — a key challenge in the financial industry.
 Using real-world-like data, I explored the end-to-end ML pipeline from data preprocessing to model deployment.

-🚀 Highlights:

-Implemented and compared Logistic Regression, Random Forest, and XGBoost models.

-Achieved 90% accuracy with Random Forest, outperforming other models.
+📌 Project Steps
+Data Import & Understanding:
+Loaded the dataset from Kaggle and explored its structure and key features.

+Exploratory Data Analysis (EDA):
+Identified missing values, outliers, and feature relationships through visualizations.

+Data Preprocessing:

+Handled missing values

+Performed feature scaling

+Applied oversampling techniques (to balance class distribution)

+Model Building & Evaluation:
+Applied the following models:

+Logistic Regression

+Random Forest

+XGBoost

+✔️ Best Accuracy Achieved: 90% (Random Forest)
-Evaluated models using precision, recall, and F1-score for both approved and rejected loan cases.
+📈 Evaluated using precision, recall, f1-score, and confusion matrix.

-Conducted feature engineering, handling missing values, and visualized key trends to boost model performance.

-Focused on building a balanced and interpretable model to support real-world business decisions in loan risk assessment.

-📊 Tools & Libraries:
+🛠️ Tools & Technologies
-Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, XGBoost
+Python

+Pandas, NumPy

+Matplotlib, Seaborn

+Scikit-learn

+XGBoost

+📚 Outcome
+Successfully built and evaluated models for loan approval prediction, with strong performance using ensemble methods.
+This project demonstrates practical skills in data preprocessing, model selection, and real-world evaluation.